ChartsOrg/Charts/README.md

 * Xcode 7 / Swift 2.0
 * iOS 7.0 (Drag .swift files to your project)
 * iOS 8.0 / 9.0 (Use as an **Embedded** Framework)
+* tvOS 9.0
+* OSX 10.11

 Okay so there's this beautiful library called [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) by [Philipp Jahoda](https://www.linkedin.com/in/philippjahoda) which has become very popular amongst Android developers, and in the meanwhile there's no decent charting solution for iOS.

 I've chosen to write it in `Swift` as it can be highly optimized by the compiler, and can be used in both `Swift` and `ObjC` project.
 The demo project is written in `ObjC` to demonstrate how it works.

-**An amazing feature** of this library now, both Android and iOS, is the time it saves you when developing for both platforms, as the learning curve is singleton- it happens only once, and the code stays very similar so developers don't have to go around and re-invent the app to produce the same output with a different library.
+**An amazing feature** of this library now, for Android, iOS, tvOS and OSX, is the time it saves you when developing for both platforms, as the learning curve is singleton- it happens only once, and the code stays very similar so developers don't have to go around and re-invent the app to produce the same output with a different library.
 (And that's not even considering the fact that there's not really another good choice out there currently...)

 ## Usage